 At Dragonfly Pond Works we are experienced in creating and maintaining Bioretention ponds.
 Over the years we have repaired and rebuilt numerous non-functioning Bioretention systems that were improperly installed.
 HOA’s are often not experienced in the needs of a functioning Bioretention pond and a low-bid contractor may not always know or care how to properly build the system.
 Our crew recently ran into such a Bioretention in Raleigh, North Carolina.

 The Raleigh community HOA contacted us to assess their poorly functioning Bioretention.
 The Bioretention had been built incorrectly.
 Many of the pipes had separated, a sinkhole had formed in the dam, and a large amount of the Bioretention soils had washed out creating another sinkhole that a child could fall into.
 Additionally, a nearby developer was not being responsible with that development’s sediment and the inlet had filled with clay.
 All of these issues led to an unsafe, unhealthy, and non-compliant stormwater system for the HOA.
-Fortunately, our experienced crew was able to clean up and repair the non-functioning system.
+Fortunately, our experienced crew was able to repair the non-functioning system.

 Many of the pipes had separated, including the entire first joint of this inlet pipe.
 We sealed the separations with grout, ensuring proper flow and reducing the chance of erosion.